vickyzhoujy/w22/_lab/lab06.md

 There is no code to commit for this step; this is just a step for you to read some code and understand it.

-### Get `distanceBetween` working
+### (3) Get `initPoint` working

 * Run `./initPointTest` and see it fail.
 * Looking at the test code in `initPointTest.cpp`, figure out what the `initPoint` function is supposed to do.
 * Edit the `initPoint` function in `shapeFuncs.cpp` to replace the stub with correct code.
 * Run `./initPointTest` and see it pass.
+* Commit and push your code to github with commands:
+  - `git status` to see which files have been changed and need to be added.
+  - For each file that has changed, use: `git add filename` (replacing `filename` as needed)
+  - `git commit -m "distanceBetween function is now passing tests"`  (the exact comment is up to you; this is a suggestion)
+  - `git push origin main`
+* Make a submission on Gradescope from your GitHub repo and see if your grade is going up.

+### (4) Understand your code by drawing a picture

-* Now, as preparation for homework and exam questions, reason about why your code works.
-Do this by drawing a pointer diagram that shows the state of memory right before the `initPoint` function returns when it is called for the very first time by the test code.
-Your pointer diagram should show the value of member variables `x` and `y` of the struct object `p1` in `initPointTest.cpp` as well as the relationship between `p1` and the formal parameter `p` of the function `initPoint`.
+Now, as preparation for homework and exam questions, reason about why your code works.

+* Do this by drawing a pointer diagram that shows the state of memory right before the `initPoint` function returns when it is called for the very first time by the test code.
+* Your pointer diagram should show the value of member variables `x` and `y` of the struct object `p1` in `initPointTest.cpp` as well as the relationship between `p1` and the formal parameter `p` of the function `initPoint`.
 * You should also show the formal parameters `xVal` and `yVal` in memory and indicate whether or not they are colocated in memory with any other variables (such as `x` and `y`).
-* Make the drawing on a piece of paper or as ascii art in a text file and upload it to your gitrepo with the filename: pointer-diagram-initPoint.
-The diagram will be graded manually by us.
+* This drawing is only for your own purposes; we are not grading it.
+However, you are encouraged to make the drawing on a piece of paper and show it to one of the staff during lab section or office hours to get feedback on whether your understanding is correct.

+### (5) Get `boxesApproxEqual` working

-* Run ./boxesApproxEqualTest and see it fail.
+* Run `./boxesApproxEqualTest` and see it fail.
-* Edit the boxesApproxEqual function in shapeFuncs.cpp to replace the stub with correct code.
-As you do, consider adding an approxEqual function that takes two double values into utility.h and utility.cpp, as this will make your coding job easier, and keep you code "DRYer".
-Also, consider reusing the pointsApproxEqual function in your boxesApproxEqual solution.
+* Edit the `boxesApproxEqual` function in `shapeFuncs.cpp` to replace the stub with correct code.
+As you do, consider adding an approxEqual function that takes two double values into `utility.h` and `utility.cpp`, as this will make your coding job easier, and keep you code "DRYer".
+* Also, consider reusing the `pointsApproxEqual` function in your `boxesApproxEqual` solution.
 Remember that the <code>&amp;&amp;</code> operator is the symbol for "logical and" in C++.
-* Run ./boxesApproxEqualTest and see it pass.
+* Run `./boxesApproxEqualTest` and see it pass.
 * Reason about why your code worked, draw a diagram to show the relationship between the formal and actual parameters.
 You don't need to submit the diagram but you may be asked to draw such a diagram on an exam!
-* Commit and push your code to github.
+* Commit and push your changes to GitHub (by now, you should know the appropriate commands).
+* Make a submission on Gradescope from your GitHub repo and see if your grade is going up.

+### (5) Get `initBox` working

-* Run ./initBoxTest and see it fail
+* Run `./initBoxTest` and see it fail
-* Edit the initBox function in shapeFuncs.cpp to replace with correct code.
-As you do, remember that you use -> to access members of a struct through a pointer, but simply . to access members of a struct directly.
+* Edit the `initBox` function in `shapeFuncs.cpp` to replace with correct code.
+As you do, remember that you use `->` to access members of a struct through a pointer, but simply `.` to access members of a struct directly.
 You may need both in your answer.
-* Run ./initBoxTest and see it pass
+* Run `./initBoxTest` and see it pass
-* Commit and push your code to github.
+* Commit and push your code to GitHub, and try submitting to Gradescope.

+### (6) Get `areaOfBox` working

 * Run ./areaOfBoxTest and see it fail
 * Edit the areaOfBox function in shapeFuncs.cpp to replace with correct code.
 * Run ./areaOfBoxTest and see it pass
-* Commit and push your code to github.
+* Commit and push your code to GitHub, and try submitting to Gradescope.

+### (7) Get `boxToString` tests set up

-* Run ./pointToStringTest and see it pass
+* Run `./pointToStringTest` and see it pass; we'll use that as a basis to develop `boxToString`.
-* Copy pointToStringTest.cpp to boxToStringTest.cpp and make tests for the boxToString function.
-Look in shapeFuncs.cpp at the boxToString function stub for an example of the format you need for boxToString's return values.
-Make tests for different precisions, just like pointToString has.
+* Copy `pointToStringTest.cpp` to `boxToStringTest.cpp` (the Unix command is `cp`) and write code for tests for the `boxToString` function.
+  - Look in `shapeFuncs.cpp` at the `boxToString` function stub for an example of the format you need for boxToString's return values.
+  -  Make tests for different precisions, just like `pointToString` has.
-* Add code to the Makefile so that boxToString runs.
-Just follow the model--adding code for boxToStringTest everywhere you see code for pointToStringTest
+* Add code to the `Makefile` so that `boxToString` runs.
+Just follow the model&mdash;adding code in the `Makefile` for `boxToStringTest` everywhere you see code for `pointToStringTest`
-* Run make
+* Run `make`
-* Commit and push your code to github.
+* Commit and push your code to github including all of the files you have changed.
+* Try another Gradescope submission

+### (8) Get `boxToString` working

-* Run ./boxToStringTest and see the tests fail
+* Run `./boxToStringTest` and see the tests fail
-* Fix the definition of boxToString in shapeFuncs.cpp
+* Fix the definition of `boxToString` in `shapeFuncs.cpp`
-* See the test ./boxToStringTest pass
+* See the test `./boxToStringTest` pass
-* Commit and push your code to github.
+* Commit and push your code to github including all of the files you have changed.

-* YOU ARE READY TO CHECK YOUR WORK.
+* Try another Gradescope submission

+Even if you now got 100 on Gradescope, please now check your work before submitting.

 ## Step 4: Checking your work before submitting